Analyzing Bergio International (OTCMKTS:BRGO) and Brilliant Earth Group (NASDAQ:BRLT)

-Bergio International (OTCMKTS:BRGO) and Brilliant Earth Group (NASDAQ:BRLT) are both small-cap retail/wholesale companies, but which is the better business?
-We will compare the two businesses based on the strength of their valuation, institutional ownership, risk, dividends, analyst recommendations, profitability and earnings.
+Bergio International (OTCMKTS:BRGO) and Brilliant Earth Group (NASDAQ:BRLT) are both small-cap retail/wholesale companies, but which is the superior investment?
+We will compare the two companies based on the strength of their analyst recommendations, profitability, risk, valuation, earnings, institutional ownership and dividends.

+3.0% of Brilliant Earth Group shares are owned by institutional investors.
+1.4% of Bergio International shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a summary of current recommendations for Bergio International and Brilliant Earth Group, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Bergio International and Brilliant Earth Group, as reported by MarketBeat.

 |Sell Ratings